-The lakes are especially known for their richness of color, which depending on the mineral contents of the water, the microorganisms that live there and the direction of the sun’s rays, can vary from opal green to blue or even grey.
-Another Croatian tourist destination that has been attracting tourist from everywhere is the palace of 3rd century Roman emperor Diocletian.
+The lakes are especially known for their richness of color, which depending on the mineral contents of the water, the microorganisms that live there and the direction of the sun’s rays can vary from opal green to blue or even grey.
+Another Croatian tourist destination that has been attracting tourists from everywhere in the palace of the 3rd-century Roman emperor Diocletian.
 It was built on the bay of Aspalathos, which today is the city of Split.
-The palace is one of the best preserved examples of Roman architecture in the world.
+The palace is one of the best-preserved examples of Roman architecture in the world.

 Limestone of the highest quality, imported from the island of Brac, was used for its construction.
 Egyptian granite columns and sphinxes were also imported and used as decoration.
 The shape of the palace is rectangular, with gates in every side and large towers in the four corners.
-There are two main streets separating the palace in four different sections.
+Two main streets are separating the palace in four different sections.
 The southern section was reserved for the use of the emperor, while the northern one was where the servants and guards resided.